endoflife-date/endoflife.date/tools/bootstrap.md

 - **Critical** security updates
 - **Important** documentation updates

 Unless a change is urgent, _Maintenance_ releases are likely to be made with minimal frequency.
+The `v4` branch is currently in Active LTS and will receive bug fixes till 2021-07-01, after which it will only receive critical fixes till its End of Life.